reemster123/digitalfriend/README.md

 1. Install NodeJs on your Localmachine/RaspberryPi/Server

-2. Go to root directory of the project and install following libraries:
+2. go to root directory and initialize the proejct with typing "npm init" in the terminal

+3. Install following libraries with typing the following commands in the terminal and hit enter:

-npm install dotenv
+"npm install dotenv"

-npm install axios
+"npm install axios"

-3. Create .env file and add the following environment variables:
+4. Create a file called ".env" and add the following environment variables:

 BOT_TOKEN=[ create a bot on telegram get it's token and paste it here.
 Tip: use telegram bothFather ]